bdogger/ngOAuth2Utils/README.md

 **loginFunction** a function to be ran when successfully logged in

+**forgotPasswordURL** provide this value if you have a special form for requesting a password reset

+**unsecuredPaths** an array of paths that will not require authentication to view

 ##Usage##
 If userRouting is true, then it is assumed you are using routes and ng-view, then the app will configure a login route for you and require unauthenticated users to authenticate using the provided login form.